Preventing Inferences through Data Dependencies on Sensitive Data: Algorithm to Achieve Full Deniability

 \commentrequired{ \stitle{Query-based method.} For each dependency and each sensitive cell, inference detection instantiates the dependency to generate $| \vDatabase | -1$ instantiations.
 The algorithm then iterates over each instantiation and checks the Tattle-tale condition and if satisfied generates a cueset.
 The inference detection algorithm will be time and space-intensive given a substantial number of dependencies and/or sensitive cells.
 To improve upon this, we propose a query-based technique for implementing inference detection.

 Instead of generating one instantiation per sensitive cell and dependency, this method produces one query for all the sensitive cells.
 First, this method retrieves the tuples containing sensitive cells, sets the values of sensitive cells to \textit{NULL} and stores them in a temporary table called \textbf{\textit{temp}}.
 Next, the Tattle-tale condition check is turned into a join query between this \textbf{\textit{temp}} table and the original table.
-Consider the simple denial constraint $\neg ( (Zip=Zip) \land (State \neq State) )$ on \textit{Employee} (Figure~\ref{fig:exampleTables}, using this method the following query will be generated to check the Tattle-tale condition. }